 Where the design community meets.

 Seattle Product Designer, formerly Uber, Amazon, Automatic...
-Joined about 4 years ago
+Joined over 4 years ago

 YUSSS!!!
 Ok Sketch, time to do this for real, feature-ize it!

 How is "atomic design" all of a sudden a new and shiny thing?
 Systems design has been around for a long time.
 This drives me nuts.
 It's not new or magic, it's simply good detailed design.
 It's a particular solution for a particular problem.
 You as the designer still need to define the problem, design the solution, and ship the work, of which may or may not be "atomic design".

 The navel-gazing continues

 If you're after a tool with a large community, definitely checkout FramerJS.
 Their community is the best feature IMO.